zero64801/koboldcpp-rocm/README.md

 ## License
 - The original GGML library and llama.cpp by ggerganov are licensed under the MIT License
-- However, Kobold Lite is licensed under the AGPL v3.0 License
+- However, KoboldAI Lite is licensed under the AGPL v3.0 License
 - The other files are also under the AGPL v3.0 License unless otherwise stated

 ## Notes